birobirobiro/awesome-shadcn-ui/README.md

 - [sortable](https://github.com/sadmann7/sortable) - A sortable component built with shadcn/ui, radix ui, and dnd-kit.
 - [time-picker](https://github.com/openstatusHQ/time-picker) - A simple TimePicker for your shadcn/ui project.
 - [uixmat/onborda](https://github.com/uixmat/onborda) - Give your application the onboarding it deserves with Onborda product tour for Next.js
+- [ibelick/background-snippet](https://bg.ibelick.com/) - Collection of modern background snippets ready to use.
 ## Apps

 ### Plugins and Extensions